packit/packit.dev/content/docs/Configuration/_index.md

 as a release archive name and as a directory name in that archive.

 {{< hint info >}}
-Previously known as `upstream_project_name` and has been deprecated since Packit 0.7.0
+Previously known as `upstream_project_name`, which has been deprecated since Packit 0.7.0
 {{< /hint >}}